A research proposal should present your idea or question and expected outcomes with clarity and definition – the what.

-> What are you trying to achieve with your research?
+What are you trying to achieve with your research?
 What is the purpose?
-As discussed earlier, this comes back to the original reason why you're applying for a research degree.
+This section should reference why you're applying for a research degree.
 Are you addressing a gap in the current research?
 Do you want to look at a theory more closely and test it out?
 Is there something you're trying to prove or disprove?
 To help you clarify this, think about the potential outcome of your research if you were successful – that is your aim.
-Make sure that this is a clearly focused statement.
+Make sure that this is a focused statement.

 Now that you have your question clarified, it is time to explain the why.
-Why are you choosing to research problem 'x' or issue 'y'?
-Here you need to demonstrate an understanding of the current research climate for your area of interest.
+Here, you need to demonstrate an understanding of the current research climate in your area of interest.

-Providing context for your research topic through a literature review shows the assessor that you understand what is currently being discussed about your topic and what has already been published.
-Demonstrate you have a strong understanding of the key topics, important studies, notable researchers etc in your area of research and how these have contributed to the current landscape.
+Demonstrate you have a strong understanding of the key topics, significant studies and notable researchers in your area of research and how these have contributed to the current landscape.

-Be sure to draw links between your research and the faculty/school you're applying to.
-Why have you chosen your supervisor to guide you with your thesis?
-What research have they or their school done to reinforce and support your own work?
+Draw links between your research and the faculty or school you are applying at, and explain why you have chosen your supervisor, and what research have they or their school done to reinforce and support your own work.
 Cite these reasons to demonstrate how your research will benefit and contribute to the current body of knowledge.

 Provide an overview of the methodology and techniques you will use to conduct your research.
-Which materials and equipment you will use?
-Which theoretical frameworks will you draw on?
-Which method will you use to collect data?
+Cover what materials and equipment you will use, what theoretical frameworks will you draw on, and how will you collect data.

-A work plan is a critical component of your research proposal because it indicates the feasibility of completion within the timeframe and supports you in achieving your objectives over the course of your degree.
+A work plan is a critical component of your research proposal because it indicates the feasibility of completion within the timeframe and supports you in achieving your objectives throughout your degree.

 Consider the milestones you aim to achieve at each stage of your research.
 A PhD or master's degree by research can take two to four years of full-time study to complete.
 It might be helpful to offer year one in detail and the following years in broader terms.
 Ultimately you have to show that your research is likely to be both original and finished – and that you understand the time involved.

-Provide details of the resources you'll need to carry out your research project.
-What significant resources are required for the success of your proposed project?
-You might consider any equipment, fieldwork expenses or travel.
-This should also include a proposed budget, which is important to give an indication of how realistic your research proposal is in terms of financial requirements and whether any adjustments need to be made accordingly.
+Provide details of the resources you will need to carry out your research project.
+Consider equipment, fieldwork expenses, travel and a proposed budget, to indicate how realistic your research proposal is in terms of financial requirements and whether any adjustments are needed.

 Provide a list of references that you've made throughout your research proposal.